lokeshvadla9/Zillow_Pipeline/README.md

-# Zillow_Pipeline
+# Zillow_ ETL_ Pipeline

-This project revolves around simplifying the process of collecting property details from Zillow for a specific location using the Zillow API.
-The main tools used here are Python, Airflow, and Azure services.

-Python is used to communicate with the Zillow API, fetching property data.
-Airflow, a scheduling tool, is used to automate this process on a monthly basis.
-The entire system is hosted on an Azure Virtual Machine, ensuring it runs reliably and efficiently.

-The collected property data is cleaned using Pandas, a popular data manipulation library in Python.
-After cleaning, the data is organized and saved in a CSV format.
-Azure Blob storage is employed to store these CSV files securely in the cloud.

-This project showcases how a simple combination of programming, automation, and cloud services can streamline the process of collecting, organizing, and storing property data from Zillow, making it easily accessible for future use.
+This project is all about simplifying how we get property details from Zillow of a specific location.
+We've built a pipeline using Python that talks to Zillow's API to fetch the data.
+To keep things organized and automated, we're using Airflow, a tool that helps us schedule tasks.
+We've set it up to pull data every month.

+To make sure everything runs smoothly, we've put Airflow on an Azure Virtual Machine.
+This helps us manage the workload efficiently, especially as we get more data.
+And we're not stopping there - we're using Azure Blob storage to neatly store the property details in CSV files.

+We're using a library called Pandas to clean up the data and put it in a nice format for the CSV files.
+If you're curious about the nitty-gritty details, take a look at the code.
+It's an exciting project that takes the hassle out of gathering property info and shows how these tools can work together for a smoother ETL (Extract, Transform, Load) process.